 Sweet potatoes can be incorporated into your diet in so many ways.

 Baked, in fry form, in a casserole, or in a grain bowl are just a few ways to use sweet potatoes, but really there are a ton of ways to use them.
 You can even create a more nutrient-filled dessert-type dish by making mashed sweet potatoes with maple syrup and marshmallows; have you had this at Thanksgiving?
-One of my favorite ways to use sweet potatoes is diced and roasted alongside Brussels sprouts.
+One of my favorite ways to use sweet potatoes is diced and roasted alongside Brussels sprouts with a side of leafy greens!

 Are sweet potatoes part of your pregnancy diet?

-Now you know sweet potatoes are actually a delicious and nutritious pregnancy food!
+Now we have answered the question, “Is it safe to eat sweet potatoes during pregnancy?” and you know sweet potatoes are actually a delicious and nutritious pregnancy food!
 The essential nutrients found in this starchy vegetable are key components to the growth and development of your growing baby.
 If you are looking for a nutrient-dense carbohydrate to keep you energized and healthy during pregnancy, you found it!

 Will you be including sweet potatoes in your pregnancy diet?
 Let me know in the comments!
 And, make sure to visit our app, The Prenatal Nutrition Library, for more information on exactly what to eat to have a healthy pregnancy!